chrisadkin/PX-DR-AKS-To-GKE/README.md

 3. Create the GKE cluster
    Carry this activity out via the Google Cloud Platform portal following the instructions in [this article](https://docs.portworx.com/install-portworx/cloud/gcp/gke/operator/), alternatively the cluster can be created using [this Terraform configuration](https://github.com/chrisadkin/PX-Terraform/blob/main/GKE/README.md).

+4. Deploy Portworx to the GKE Cluster

    **Important**
-   The portworx_service service on the destination failover cluster (the GKE cluster) needs to have a ServiceType of of LoadBalancer, by default it is a NodePort service, to achieve this ensure that the spec contains the annotation in bold before applying the spec
+   The portworx_service service on the destination failover cluster (the GKE cluster) needs to have a ServiceType of of LoadBalancer, by default this is set to NodePort, to achieve this ensure that the spec contains the ```portworx.io/service-type``` annotation per this YAML
+   excerpt:
 ```
 kind: StorageCluster
 apiVersion: core.libopenstorage.org/v1